 It is unclear whether today's recipe for building generative AI foundation models will be directly applicable to \emph{interactive} settings.
-While generative models are primarily built by optimizing self-supervised objectives on input data~\citep{Bommasani2021FoundationModels}, doing so requires that a human can supply these data and assumes that the goal of agents is to find patterns in data.
-The key premise of agents is that they act, and that their actions have consequences, yet this recipe for building generative AI models does not include an explicit notion of exploration or action.
+Though the premise of agents is online exploration or action, generative models are primarily built by optimizing self-supervised objectives on input data~\citep{Bommasani2021FoundationModels} collected offline by humans.
 In robotics, policies are typically constructed by either mimicking human demonstrations~\citep{chi2023diffusionpolicy, chi2024diffusionpolicy, octo_2023, gato} or maximizing human-specified rewards~\citep{alphago, granturismo}.
-These approaches do have an explicit notion of action, but agents typically practice on limited set of tasks, and those are not required to learn how to infer a human's intention.
-The key idea in our paper is that self-supervised pretraining for agentic systems should involve interaction.
-Such pretraining involves exploration: agents should propose their own goals and learn to reach them via trial and error.
-Such pretraining also requires inverse RL, inferring the desired goal from a human demonstration.
-When inferring goals, there is an important yet subtle difference between intentions and outcomes: a person that takes a 6-hour flight to attend a 3-hour wedding does not enjoy flights $2\times$ more than weddings.
+These approaches do have an explicit notion of action, but agents typically practice on a limited set of tasks and are not required to infer a demonstrator's intention.
+The key focus in our paper is on purely self-supervised pretraining for agentic systems with interactive exploration and inverse RL that accounts for the relative difficulty of different tasks \citep{hipi, Ziebart2008-ca, NgRussellAlgsforIRL}.